cool-RR/cute-wing-stuff/README.markdown

 Suggested key combination: `Alt-Page_up` (As long as you don't use Wing's folding.)

+## brace-match-inner ##

+Select the inside of the current/next pair of braces.

+Similar to Wing's built-in `brace-match`, except it selects only the inside of the braces, not including the braces themselves.

+Known limitations: Misses some pairs of braces.
+Doesn't know to ignore braces found in strings.

+Suggested key combination: `Alt-Bracketright`

 ## comment-braces ##

 Create "comment braces" with a title around a piece of code.